Masaru Emoto and the Messages of Water

 Water crystallization is influenced by thought and intention

-Water Crystallograpy and 5G Radiation
+Water Crystallography and 5G Radiation

 Emoto suggests that water is a mystical medium that links the human to the Divine.
-Not only does it physically link all life, being one of the building blocks of life on earth, it, in fact, appears to be a reflection of human consciousness and the human soul in that it responds, in subtle ways, to human consciousness and the subtle energies and vibrations emanating from it.
+Not only does it physically link all life, being one of the building blocks of life on earth, but it, in fact, appears to be a reflection of human consciousness and the human soul in that it responds, in subtle ways, to human consciousness and the subtle energies and vibrations emanating from it.

 Leave a Reply